Editor’s Note: This dining with kids post was originally written in 2019, but we’ve updated it and reposted it because it’s definitely a popular one!

 I remember a time when my two-year-old, Ella, would eat broccoli, she would even ask for “mini trees” when I’d start dishing out her dinner.
 However, a few months on and it’s sometimes a battle of wills, ingenuity, and cunning to get her to eat her veggies.
 I know I’m not alone when it comes to fussy eaters.

-A hangry child can be a tantrum-throwing nightmare so to avoid that we’ve put together a list of our favourite spots to take the kiddies.
+A hangry child can be a tantrum-throwing nightmare so to avoid that we’ve put together a list of our favourite Whistler spots for dining with kids.

 Head to Main Street

 Located in Village North, Main Street is tucked behind the Marketplace Shopping Centre.
 This is a whole street of family-friendly dining options from Australian meat pies to French crepes, sushi to pasta, and noodles to burgers.
 Note — these places are small and none of them take reservations, but if you keep an open mind (and belly) you can see which one appeals on the night or has the smallest line-up.

 Good for breakfast, lunch and dinner, Peaked Pies is a fast and easy option.
 You’ll find a glass case full of savoury pies (meat and veggie options) as well as slightly lighter choices like a sausage or spinach and ricotta roll.
 You’ll be asked if you’d like your pie “peaked”, which means a dollop of mashed potato, mushy peas and gravy is added to the top.
 The portions are generous so bear this in mind if you have little ones who could take a nibble of yours.
 There’s a small dine-in area, or you can opt to take out and eat picnic-style outside or take it back to your hotel or condo.
 If you have room for a Lamington we highly recommend these for dessert!